Coded Bias

 Coded bias rubric

 Overall Quality Incomplete or missing submission.
 Student did not make an earnest effort to complete the assignment.
-Formatting errors make the submission unreadable.
 Student accurately summarizes the content of the documentary.
 Student’s reflection is thoughtful and genuine.

 References